MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Writing-Portable-Modules.md

     ClrVersion = "4.0"
     RootModule = "PackageManagement.psm1"
     Description = 'PackageManagement (a.k.a.
 OneGet) is a new way to discover and install software packages from around the web.
- It is a manager or multiplexor of existing package managers (also called package providers) that unifies Windows package management with a single Windows PowerShell interface.
+ It is a manager or multiplexer of existing package managers (also called package providers) that unifies Windows package management with a single Windows PowerShell interface.
 With PackageManagement, you can do the following.
   - Manage a list of software repositories in which packages can be searched, acquired and installed
   - Discover software packages
   - Seamlessly install, uninstall, and inventory packages from one or more software repositories'